Finding your perfect home? These are the 10 different types of houses in Malaysia you should know!

 With a diverse selection of real estate properties in the market, the choice is ultimately yours to make.

-A bungalow is a style of house or cottage that is typically either a single story or has a second, or partial story that is built into a sloped roof.
+First and foremost in types of houses in Malaysia, a bungalow is a style of house or cottage that is typically either a single story or has a second, or partial story that is built into a sloped roof.
 Basically, this type of property is a house built in the middle of a plot of land, where no other estate is in some way linked to it, adding to its privacy and exclusivity.

 Bungalows are still one of the larger estates amongst landed properties in Malaysia.
 The typical built-up size for a bungalow varies from 2,470 sf – 12, 500 sf.
 The property is typically surrounded by a garden, parking area, and a large plot of land.

 Adding to that, there are 3 other similarly built homes in Malaysia with few distinctive differences – namely the Mansion, Zero Lot Bungalow, and Cluster Homes.

 Next on the list of types of houses in Malaysia is mansion.
 A mansion is typically larger than a bungalow, usually built for the wealthy.